Monty/IMDb_xref/README.md

 person is most known for.

-Queries for principal cast & crew members can include results you might not expect, e.g. cinematographers, editors, and sound track.
+Queries for principal cast & crew members can include results you might not expect, e.g. cinematographers, editors, and soundtrack.
 However, updating your data files only saves actors, actresses, writers, directors, and producers.
 To save all types run `generateXrefData.sh -a` at any time.
 You may want to also use the `-d` or `-f` options to prevent the larger results from being overwritten.